simonellistonball/masterclass-hdf/labs/lab1/README.md

   1. This brings up the connection configuration dialog
     1. For now just leave this on defaults.
 1. Add a CompressContent processor and look at its properties, the defaults should work fine here.
-1. On settings, make sure you set "Autoterminate relationships" on for failure configure it
+1. On settings, make sure you set "Auto-terminate relationships" on for failure configure it
 1. Now connect up the output of our UpdateAttributes processor to the new CompressContent
 1. Add a PutFile processor